-Berkeley Group has revealed that their 88-acre Southall Waterside regeneration project.
+Berkeley Group has revealed their 88-acre Southall Waterside regeneration project.
 This large-scale development is expected to increase the local economy by £47 million.
 The project will see the creation of 3,750 new homes as well as community facilities and an increased amount of employment opportunities for the area.

 This major boost to the local economy will see millions injected into the area, which can only lead to more positive results.
 This West London regeneration is expected to uplift the area through the construction of the massive scheme.